UK: Government's coronavirus Bill explained

 These are extraordinary times – and we understand that it will take extraordinary measures to bring our live back to normal.

 That's why we've been fighting to make sure human rights are at the heart of all the changes the Government is making.

-Our humanity-centred response to the Coronavirus pandemic
+Our humanity-centred response to the UK Coronavirus Bill

 The most vulnerable must be put first.